-This world renowned, 90-acre zoo is home to more than 14,000 exotic animals; many are rare and endangered.
+This world renowned, 90-acre zoo is home to more than 14,000 animals; many of them are rare and endangered.

-At the new McDonnell Polar Bear Point, visitors can go nose-to-nose with a polar bear in this state-of-the-art habitat that includes underwater views.
+At McDonnell Polar Bear Point, visitors can see polar bear Kali in this state-of-the-art habitat that includes underwater views.

 Penguin and Puffin Coast offers an underwater view of these oceanic birds.

-Sea Lion Sound is a 1.5 acre exhibit right in the heart of the Zoo.
-Visitors can walk through an underwater tunnel into the seal and sea lions' habitat to see the animals swimming all around them.
-The First Bank Sea Lion Show (in season) showcases sea lion behavior, animal fun facts and the need for conserving the sea lions' ocean habitat.
+Judy and Jerry Kent Family Sea Lion Sound is a 1.5 acre exhibit right in the heart of the Zoo.
+Visitors can walk through an underwater tunnel into the seal and sea lions’ habitat to see the animals swimming all around them.
+The Sea Lion Show (in season) showcases sea lion behavior, animal fun facts and the need for conserving the sea lions’ ocean habitat.

-Closed Christmas Day and New Year's Day.
-Check the website to verify hours during summer and holiday periods.
+Closed Christmas Day and New Year’s Day.
+Check the website for details prior to visiting the Zoo, guest guidelines, and for special hours during summer and holiday periods.